 The Data Center Designer (DCD) is a unique tool for creating and managing your virtual data centers.
 DCD's graphical user interface makes data center configuration intuitive and straightforward.
 You can drag-and-drop virtual elements to set up and configure data center infrastructure components.

 As is the case with a physical data center, you can use the DCD to connect various virtual elements to create a complete hosting infrastructure.
+For more information on DCD features, you can visit the First Steps page.

 Create an entire hosting infrastructure using the Data Center Designer visual interface.

 The same visual design approach is used to make any adjustments at a later time.
-You can log into the DCD and scale your infrastructure capacity on the go.
+You can log in to the DCD and scale your infrastructure capacity on the go.
 Alternatively, you can set defaults and create new resources when needed.

 The DCD allows the customer to both control and manage the following services provided by IONOS Cloud: